paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 ### Statutory Notes

 #### References in Text
 The Justice System Improvement Act of 1979, referred to in subsec. (e), is Pub.
 L. 96–157, Dec.
 27, 1979, 93 Stat.
-1167, which is classified principally to this chapter (§ 10101 et seq.).
+1167, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title of 1979 Act note under [section 10101 of this title](./chapter-101-justice-system-improvement.md#section-10101) and Tables.

 Subchapter V of this chapter, referred to in subsec. (h), was repealed and former subchapter VI was redesignated as V by Pub.
 L. 98–473, title II, §§ 607, 608(e), Oct.
 12, 1984, 98 Stat.
 2086, 2087, which was also repealed and a new subchapter V enacted by Pub.
 L. 100–690, title VI, § 6091(a), Nov.
 18, 1988, 102 Stat.
 4328.